Graduate Programs at DU

 About this Program

 From smartphones to cars to medical devices, computers are changing our lives.
-The master of science in computer engineering challenges students who want to improve the world around them through continuous technological advancement.
+The MS in computer engineering challenges students who want to improve the world around them through continuous technological advancement.
 Graduate students expand on their computer architecture foundation by advancing their math and science skills and improving their ability to articulate why their work matters.
 Courses cover program design, troubleshooting, hardware design systems testing and more.

 Daniel Felix Ritchie School of Engineering and Computer Science